Marcelle-Samir/Firmware_Over_The_Air/README.md

 - initialize the connection with google cloud and select the project to work on.
 > gcloud init

-- to upload a file (from Raspberry by terminal)
+- to upload a file to google cloud (using Raspberry by terminal)

 >gsutil -m cp -R [file name] gs://[Bucket name]/

-- to downloaed a file (from Raspberry by terminal)
+- to download a file from google cloud (using Raspberry by terminal)

 >gsutil -m cp -R gs://[Bucket name]/[file name] <directory to download the file in>